jcarnegie/grunt-mocha/README.md

 }
 ```

-#### options.rjsConfig
-Type: `Object`

-Default value: `{}`

-If specified, will use the given RequireJS configuration to load the test files
-picked up in the src paths as RequireJS modules.

 The `output` option is a path to where the coverage output will be saved to.

 The `env` option is the name of the `process.env` variable to set to a truthy